 Symptoms of Incontinence

 When the signals between the bladder and bowel have been affected due to an injury, this is called a neurogenic bladder or neurogenic bowel.
 Signs of a neurogenic bladder are loss of bladder control, inability to empty the bladder, urinary frequency issues, and urinary tract infections.
-Signs of a neurogenic bowel are loss of bowel control, constipation, bowel frequency issues, or not having bowel movements.
+Signs of a neurogenic bowel are U, constipation, bowel frequency issues, or not having bowel movements.

 What Part of the Spinal Cord Influences the Bladder and Bowel?

 The lowest part of the spinal cord is the sacral spinal cord.
 This portion of the spinal cord transmits information for bladder function, bladder and bowel external sphincters, sexual functions, and some leg muscles.
 Voiding, or using the bathroom in layman’s terms, involves the sacral spinal cord.
 Part of the sacral spinal cord is the sacral voiding or micturition center.
 The “center” receives and sends signals to the bladder.
 For example, when the bladder becomes filled with urine, a signal is sent to the center and then relayed to the brain that it is time to use the bathroom.
 If this communication process between the body and the brain is damaged in an accident, the result is incontinence.

 It is also possible that spinal cord injuries above the sacral can affect the control of your bladder and bowel.
 Between the brain and the spinal cord is the brainstem.
 Like the sacral voiding center, the brain stem also has a voiding center or brain micturition.
 This brain center sends signals down the spinal cord to the sphincters to tell them to relax.
 If the spinal cord injury interferes with the signal, the sphincters may not relax, causing a problem called detrusor sphincter dyssynergia (DSD).
 DSD can cause high pressure to develop in the bladder that can damage the kidneys if untreated.